buddypress/buddypress/docs/user/administration/template-hierarchy.md

-# BuddyPress Template Hierarchy
+# Customizing templates

-BuddyPress follows a template hierarchy system that allows you to customize the appearance and functionality of your community site.
+BuddyPress follows a template hierarchy system that allows you to customize the appearance of your community site.
 This document will guide you through the basics of BuddyPress template hierarchy, how to customize templates, and the structure of BuddyPress template files.

-## General Information

-BuddyPress is a powerful plugin for WordPress that transforms your website into a fully-featured social network.
-It includes features like user profiles, activity streams, user groups, and more.
-The customization of these features is achieved through templates.

-### Template Hierarchy Overview

-BuddyPress templates are organized in a hierarchy, meaning that the plugin will look for specific templates in a certain order.
-This hierarchy allows you to override default templates with your custom versions.

-### BuddyPress Template Folders
+The way you can override default BuddyPress templates with your custom templates has evolved since the first versions of the plugin when a specific and standalone BuddyPress theme was required to display your community content (until version 1.7).

+The current (and most common) way to achieve template overrides is based on the BP Theme Compatibility API and the BP Template Packs which made BuddyPress content integration available in all WordPress themes (even Block only ones!).

+## BP Template Packs template hierarchy

+BuddyPress comes with 2 template packs.
+By default, the BP Nouveau template pack is active but you can switch back to the BP Legacy one from the "Options" tab of your dashboard's `Settings > BuddyPress` area.

-1. **bp-legacy**: This folder contains the default templates used by BuddyPress.
+1. `buddypress\bp-templates\bp-legacy`: This folder contains the BP Legacy templates: the ones that were created out of the BP Default standalone theme (deprecated).
-2. **bp-nouveau**: This is the newer template pack with improved design and functionality.
+2. `buddypress\bp-templates\bp-nouveau`: this folder contains the BP Nouveau templates which brought an improved design and dynamic UIs for your community area.

 ### Template Loading Order